 Ah, brunch — the most important meal of the weekend.
 When we're in the mood for not-quite-breakfast, not-quite-lunch, we stop by Fàme Caffe in central Phoenix.
 It's usually busy, but the line to order moves quickly, so don't delay in choosing what to eat.
 We love the veggie scramble — eggs, goat cheese, mushrooms, cauliflower, and broccoli — with house potatoes, or if we're more in the mood for something sweet, the French toast crafted from sturdy country bread is also a wise choice.

-You won't find run-of-the-mill sandwiches or lackluster salads at this Roosevelt Row micro-restaurant, which specializes in playful, globally inspired street food with a gourmet twist.
+You won't find run-of-the-mill sandwiches or lackluster salads at The Dressing Room, a Roosevelt Row micro-restaurant that specializes in playful, globally inspired street food with a gourmet twist.
 On the menu, you'll see everything from Korean-inspired yakitori, salads, burgers, and tacos.
 Skipped breakfast?
 Try the kitchen's All Day Burrito, which bulges with cheesy scrambled eggs, pico de gallo, bacon, hash browns, and avocado.
 Service is quick and friendly, and there's a daily happy hour that runs from 11 a.m. to 6 p.m. — the perfect excuse to indulge in a lunch-hour cocktail.

 Duck roasted high over a wood fire.
 Pickled cabbage flecked with chile.
 Pork ribs in black bean sauce.
 Pan-fried cheese.
 These are some of the small plates at Bri, the new Seventh Street restaurant captained by chef Vince Mellody (once an executive chef at Otro Café).
 At Bri, Mellody cooks whatever he wants, looping together flavors from Europe, Asia, and beyond.
 At this spot, even the tiny radishes with house-made butter seem to have way more flavor than they should.